Introduction to Localization

 TextLabel on a

-BillboardGui above an NPC which reads “Diva Dragonslayer” (the character’s name) because her name won’t change across languages.
+BillboardGui above an NPC which reads “Diva Dragonslayer” (the character’s name) because their name won’t change across languages.

 To disable automatic text capture on a specific